Skip to main content

 KEMQ logo

-KraneShares Emerging Markets Consumer Technology ETF (KEMQ) with AI Score 44/100 (Weak).
-KraneShares Emerging Markets Consumer Technology ETF (KEMQ) focuses on investing in the 50 largest emerging and frontier market companies in the consumer and technology sectors.
-Market cap: 0, Sector: Financial services.
+KraneShares Emerging Markets Consumer Technology ETF (KEMQ) trades at $25.82 with AI Score 44/100 (Grade C).
+KraneShares Emerging Markets Consumer Technology ETF (KEMQ) focuses on investing in the 50 largest emerging and frontier market… Market cap: $25.8M, Sector: Financial services.

 KraneShares Emerging Markets Consumer Technology ETF (KEMQ) focuses on investing in the 50 largest emerging and frontier market companies in the consumer and technology sectors.
 The fund aims to replicate the performance of its underlying index by investing at least 80% of its assets in similar instruments.